-When you’re managing a successful building project, you have the essential goal of getting your steel building constructed on time and in scope.
-However, as a general contractor, you actually have another, even more, important mission: keeping workers safe on your construction site.
+When managing a successful building project, you have the essential goal of getting your steel building constructed on time and in scope.
+However, as a general contractor, you have another, even more, important mission: keeping workers safe on your construction site.

 Consider Implementing These Safety Strategies on Your Steel Building Site